Assumption of Moses: Relation to the Epistle of Jude

-This explanation has in its favour three arguments: (1) Jude quotes from both 1 Enoch 1:9 and Zechariah 3.
-(2) Jeshua in Zechariah 3 is dead - his grandson is serving as high priest.
-The change from "body of Jesus" (Greek spelling of Jeshua) to "body of Moses" would be required to avoid confusion with Jesus, and also to reflect the historical context of Zech.
-3 in Nehemiah concerning intermarriage and corruption in the "body" of the priesthood.
-(3) The example of Zech.
-3 provides an argument against the "slandering of heavenly beings", since the Angel of the Lord does not do in Zech.
+This explanation has three arguments in favour: (1) Jude quotes from both 1 Enoch 1:9 and Zechariah 3.
+(2) Jeshua in Zechariah 3 is dead - his grandson is serving as the high priest.
+The change from the "body of Jesus" to the "body of Moses" would be required to avoid confusion and to reflect the historical context of Zechariah 3 in Nehemiah concerning intermarriage and corruption in the "body" of the priesthood.
+(3) The example of Zechariah 3 provides an argument against the "slandering of heavenly beings", since the Angel of the Lord does not do in Zech.
 3 what Michael is reported to do in 1En1.

 Content

 The text is in twelve chapters: